Things to Include in Your Wedding Budget

 7. Wedding Dress

 The average cost of a beautiful wedding dress is $1357, but that’s just an average.
 You can spend anywhere from $100 to $25000 on your gown.
 If you’re on a budget, consider renting or borrowing.
-But you might want your wedding dress to be unique, so don’t be afraid to spend a little more.
+But you might want your wedding dress unique, so don’t be afraid to spend more.
 You want to look and feel your best on your wedding day.

 8. Decorations